 At some point, your toddler is going want to include these cars and trucks in their play again.
 And we sure don’t want muddy tire tracks on our living room walls!
 (Side note: choosing flat paint for my living room walls was the worst.idea.EVER.)

-Sure, you could just rinse the trucks off in the sink yourself, but why not let your toddler get in on the action, too?
+When your toddler boys’ craft is done, you could just rinse the trucks off in the sink yourself.
+But why not let your toddler get in on the action, too?
 Water makes for great toddler sensory play, especially when you add in cars, suds, and simple tools.

 Fill a large bowl with cool, soapy water and set the muddy cars and trucks inside.
 You might want to do this activity outside, or on a towel if you’re in the house.
 Alternatively, pull up a learning tower to the kitchen sink and let them clean the cars there.